“Dating Indian men” is a touchy subject!

 2. Understand inherent biases and values that shaped his mind

-The values, traditions, taboos, outlook on life of an Indian man is a world away from how you perceive life as a western woman and what you want to do with it.
+The values, traditions, taboos, outlook on the life of an Indian man is a world away from how you perceive life as a western woman and what you want to do with it.

-While it is true that love can overcome any barriers, knowing what these barriers are upfront will save you the trouble of going through a heartache after investing a lot of time and energy in a relationship.
+While it is true that love can overcome any barriers, knowing what these barriers are upfront will save you the trouble of going through heartache after investing a lot of time and energy in a relationship.

 Indian families want their children to excel in everything!
 So much so that this emphasis on beating the competition means Indian men may not have a well-rounded personality.